Element84/terraform-aws-stac-server/CONTRIBUTING.md

 We prepackage a specific stac-server version with each release of this repository.
 To change this prepackaged version:

-1. Build stac-server and get its lambdas: `./scripts/update-lambdas.bash v3.10.0`
+1. Build stac-server and get its lambdas: `./utils/update-lambdas.bash v3.10.0`

-2. Follow the steps in the PR template to note and propagate the change to appropriate files
+2. *Important* -- follow the steps in the PR template to note and propagate the change to appropriate files